Image reconstruction with the JWST Interferometer: Introduction

 An instrument, or sensing system, delivers measurements $\mathbf{y}$ which encode some desired signal $\boldsymbol{\theta}$.
 The measurements and signal are related by some function $f$ such that

 where $\boldsymbol{\epsilon}$ is some non-deterministic, independent, zero-mean noise term.
 Therefore an inverse problem must be solved to recover $\boldsymbol{\theta}$.
 The obvious approach is to construct an inverse function such that $\boldsymbol{\theta} = f^{-1}(\mathbf{y})$.
-However this will quickly prove arduous for complex non-linear problems and is problematic when incorporating non-deterministic noise processes.
-Crucially, for the ill-posed problem of image reconstruction, an inverse function cannot be uniquely defined as $f$ is not one-to-one.
+However experience shows that this quickly proves arduous for complex non-linear problems and is particularly problematic when the effects of non-deterministic noise processes need to be compensated.
+Crucially, for the ill-posed problem of image reconstruction, an inverse function cannot be uniquely defined where $f$ is not a one-to-one mapping.

-The forward-model approach instead constructs the function $f$ --- an end-to-end forward-model of the instrument --- to best emulate the deterministic physics at play.
+The forward-model approach instead simply constructs the function $f$ --- an end-to-end forward-model of the instrument --- to best emulate the deterministic physics at play.
 This is effective in a Bayesian framework as Bayesian methods can be used to infer information about the signal $\boldsymbol{\theta}$ from the data $\mathbf{y}$.
 The optimisation problem in \Cref{eq:bayes1} can be re-expressed in terms of the forward-model as

 Here $\boldsymbol{\theta}$ are the model parameters, which in the case of the \amigo model includes the image parameters $\mathbf{c}$, other source parameters (such as detector position, flux), and optical/detector instrumental parameters (such as mirror aberrations, pixel gains, and charge migration).
 During optimisation, it is then possible to jointly solve for the instrumental state as well as the source parameters.